-Laura is an astrophysicist at the Smithsonian Astrophysical Observatory (Cambridge, MA, USA).
+Laura is an astrophysicist at the Smithsonian Astrophysical Observatory (Cambridge, MA, USA), and the Chair of its High Energy Astrophysics Division.
 She studies the X-ray properties of supermassive black hole systems in AGN and has leadership roles in designing future X-ray missions for NASA and other international space agencies.
-Laura has been a pioneer in the field of determining how fast black holes spin and has published over 40 articles in scholarly journals on her research, including a short book on measuring the angular momenta of black holes (Springer, 2013).
+Laura has been a pioneer in the field of determining how fast black holes spin and has published over 70 articles in scholarly journals on her research, including a short book on measuring the angular momenta of black holes (Springer, 2013).

 Link to the PDF version.